Grammar » 42 » Double (Transitive) Verb Endings

 malit + taga =

-malittaga I am following him.
+malittaga I am following him/her.

 ikajut + tânga =

-ikajuttânga She is helping me.
+ikajuttânga He/she is helping me.